TSavo/AutoMarket/docs/DOCUMENTATION_UPDATE_SUMMARY.md

 - ✅ **Error Handling**: Comprehensive error handling documentation
 - ✅ **Performance Considerations**: Optimization and scaling guidance

-The documentation is now a reliable guide for developers working with the AutoMarket media processing platform.
+The documentation is now a reliable guide for developers working with the Prizm media processing platform.